aled1027/looming_threat_of_china_analysis/readme.md

 This is the set of data and python scripts for doing the data analysis in the paper [The Looming Threat of China:  An Analysis of Chinese Influence on Bitcoin](TODO) (TODO: add link).

-The data can be found in `data/`.
-The data is publicly available online was gathered from:
-- TODO add list

-The data analysis can be found in `analysis.ipynb`.
+The data can be found in `data/`, and the data analysis can be found in `analysis.ipynb`.